 Cause even though people love to call anything distance “garbage yardage” there is some very real benefits to swimming long, unbroken sets.

-Even beyond the whole “getting in shape” thing.
+Even beyond the whole health-and-aerobic-benefits-of-swimming thing.

 Before you close the browser from sheer laughter—“Distance swimming?
 Fun?
 Har-har-har!”—hear me out.